CookieUzen/weekend-ui/README.md

 ## Project Overview 😇
 This project utilizes machine learning techniques to predict the likelihood of developing heart disease, mental health issues, asthma, and skin cancer.
 By analyzing relavant columns, our models aim to provide early warnings to individuals at risk, thereby supporting preventive healthcare measures.
 This is the project for Caltech Hackathon 2024.

+### Problem Statement
+We build a predictive model that uses personal health data to estimate the risk of certain diseases to prevent these diseases.

 ## Inspiration 😋
 In recent years, the intersection of machine learning and healthcare has opened new avenues for predictive diagnostics.
 This project focuses on using predictive modeling to forecast the likelihood of major health conditions, which significantly impact global health.
 Conditions like heart disease, asthma, and diabetic are major contributors to morbidity and mortality worldwide.
 The ability to predict these conditions can facilitate public health and potentially save lives.
 This serves as the motivation of our project.